jac3km4/crony-gui/doc/FUNCTIONS.md

 // kill anything you're looking at as the player game::kill(entity::get_player(), entity::get_look_at())

-// kill anything you're looking at as game::kill(entity::none(), entity::get_look_at())
+// kill anything you're looking at as no one game::kill(entity::none(), entity::get_look_at())

 // log the ram attack range